Masa Takayama

-Masayoshi "Masa" Takayama (高山 雅氏, Takayama Masayoshi) (born 1 May 1954) is a Japanese chef and restauranteur.
+Masayoshi "Masa" Takayama (高山 雅氏, Takayama Masayoshi) (born 1 May 1954) is a Japanese chef and restaurateur.
 He is the owner of Masa, a three-Michelin-starred Japanese and sushi restaurant in Manhattan, New York City.
 He is also owner of Bar Masa, with two locations: one adjacent to his New York City restaurant, and one in the Aria Resort & Casino on the Las Vegas Strip in Paradise, Nevada.

 Early years

-Born in Kuroiso, Tochigi, a small town three hours north of Tokyo, Takayama's parents owned a fish shop and a catering business.
+Takayama was born in Kuroiso, Tochigi, a small town three hours north of Tokyo.
+His parents owned a fish shop and a catering business.
 He began cutting fish as a child.
 His brother and three sisters all helped in the store, loading the fish into the display cases before school.
 After school, Takayama would get on his bicycle and deliver sashimi his father had made.
 In the spring, which is wedding season in Japan, the family catered celebrations, typically five-course dinners for 200 guests where he would help all day at the expense of school.
 In high school, he wanted to become a surgeon.

 After high school, he apprenticed for eight years at the famous Sushiko in Tokyo's upscale Ginza district.
-As per traditional culinary apprenticeship in Japan, he spent many of those years working on the mundane tasks of dishwasher and bathroom cleaner before rising to the level of sushi chef.
+As per traditional culinary apprenticeship in Japan, he spent many of those years working on mundane tasks such as dishwasher and bathroom cleaner before rising to the level of sushi chef.
 In 1978, a vacation to Los Angeles convinced him to move to the United States.

 In 1980, Takayama opened his first restaurant in Los Angeles, Saba-ya.
 He planned to eventually open a restaurant that would be closer to what was available in Japan, a plan that he felt he fulfilled with his second restaurant, Ginza Sushiko.